cynicsketch/nix-mineral/docs/OMITTED.md

 - Future reference for potentially useful software which is still omitted under this rule may be added to [ADDITIONAL-RESOURCES.md](ADDITIONAL-RESOURCES.md)

+- Remember that this is supposed to be a drop-in NixOS module and not a Linux distribution.
+Common sense constraints on scope have to apply.

 # Specific omissions
 Features in sources of research for `nix-mineral` which have been intentionally omitted due to irrelevancy or logistical issues.